SlowSnowFox/advanced_lane_finding/README.md

 #### 2. Thresholding

 I used a combination of color and gradient thresholds to generate a binary image.
-Because the lane colors could either be white or yellow I first converted them into HSL colorspace to make the filters more robust.
+Because the lane colors can vary under differnt light conditions I first converted them into HSL colorspace to make the filters more robust.
 In addition to this I also used a combination of gradient based filters.
 You can see the exakt composition I ended up using in pipeline/filter_classes class Lane_Detector.
 Here is a combined image of the various filters and the resulting binary img.
 ![alt text][img3]